Charlie Hunnam: Career

-Early work
+1997–2007

 Hunnam was discovered at the age of 17 in a branch of JD Sports on Christmas Eve, while playing around with his brother during a trip to buy shoes.
 A production manager for the Newcastle-based teen drama Byker Grove approached Hunnam and he was later cast in his first role as Jason for three episodes of the show.
 He also had a brief modelling career where he did a photo shoot for Kangol Caps and then decided modelling was not for him.
 Hunnam's first major role came at age 18 when he was cast by Russell T Davies as 15-year-old schoolboy Nathan Maloney in Davies' Channel 4 drama Queer as Folk.
 He followed this up with his role as Daz in the film Whatever Happened to Harold Smith?
 (1999) and then moved to the United States.
+Hunnam was heavily considered by George Lucas for the role of Anakin Skywalker in Star Wars: Attack of the Clones, but following an awkward in-person interview with George Lucas and producers, ultimately Hayden Christensen was cast in the role instead.

 His career expanded to include a recurring role as Gregor Ryder in the WB series Young Americans.
-He then appeared in the short-lived Fox series Undeclared as an English drama student called Lloyd Haythe.
+He then appeared in the short-lived Fox series Undeclared as a British drama student called Lloyd Haythe.
 Despite critical acclaim, the series was cancelled after one season.
 Hunnam then appeared on the large screen in Abandon (2002), Nicholas Nickleby (2002), and Cold Mountain (2003).
-Hunnam has stated that he does not wish to simply take any role that is offered, saying, "I have 60 years to make the money, but the choices I make in the next five years are really going to define my career."
+Hunnam stated he did not wish to simply take any role offered to him, saying, "I have 60 years to make the money, but the choices I make in the next five years are really going to define my career."

-This decision resulted in his return to the UK to take the lead role of Pete Dunham in the film Green Street Hooligans (2005); however, his attempt at delivering a Cockney accent resulted in his inclusion in many critics' "worst accents in movie history" lists.
+This decision resulted in his return to the UK to take the lead role of Pete Dunham in the film Green Street (2005); however, his attempt at delivering a Cockney accent resulted in his inclusion in many critics' "worst accents in movie history" lists.
 Hunnam said his role as Patric, a member of "The Fishes" in Children of Men (2006), was the final part in his "trilogy of mad men": "I played the psycho in Cold Mountain, my character in Green Street Hooligans is fairly psychotic and now I've got this role."